 Whatever your reasons for wanting to make the switch from sole trader to limited company, it’s not difficult to do.
 You can do it yourself or enlist the help of a company formation agent like Quality Company Formations.

-Here are a few things you have to do if you decide to change your business’s legal structure:
+Here are a few things that you’ll have to do if you decide to change the legal structure of your small business:

-- Inform HMRC.
-Changing the legal structure will have a bearing on the amount of tax you have to pay.
+- Inform HMRC – changing the legal structure will have a bearing on the tax you have to pay.

-- Register your business with Companies House, i.e. form a limited company.
+- Register your business with Companies House by incorporating a private company limited by shares.